bsdpot/nomad-pot-driver/README.md

 * `tag` - Version of the image.

-* `commad` - Command that is going to be executed once the jail is started.
+* `commad` - Command that is going to be executed once the jail is started. (optional)

+* `args` - Array of arguments to append to the command.
+(Depends on command beeing set)

 * `network_mode` - (Optional) Defines the network mode of the pot.
 Default: **"public-bridge"**